CMU-SAFARI/RowPress/README.md

 ISCA'23 Distinguished Artifact Award [News](https://safari.ethz.ch/isca-distinguished-artifact-award-for-rowpress/)

+ he [extended version](https://arxiv.org/abs/2306.17061) of our paper provide even more results and analysis of RowPress.

 Please use the following citation to cite RowPress if the repository is useful for you.
 ```
 @inproceedings{luo2023rowpress,